LegendaryB/tw-framework/README.md

 ## 🚀 How to use it?

-Just reference/embed the framework.js from the `dist` folder:
+Just reference/embed the framework.js from the `dist` folder
 `https://raw.githubusercontent.com/LegendaryB/tw-framework/main/dist/framework.js`